[Read Filter‘s August 1 story introducing Remedy Alliance’s naloxone distribution here.]

 Remedy Alliance supplies affiliates in 39 states and DC.
 Many of them do receive government-funded Narcan, but at volumes so out of touch with the actual need that they have to supplement.
 Affiliates include some of the most recognizable programs in harm reduction: the DOPE Project in San Francisco; Sonoran Prevention Works in Arizona; Prevention Point Pittsburgh; the Chicago Recovery Alliance, where this work began in the ’90s.

 But the majority of affiliates receive no federal funding.
 In a number of states, Remedy Alliance is 100 percent of the harm reduction naloxone supply.

 Remedy Alliance’s warehouse received its first shipment, 100,000 .4mg/mL naloxone vials from Pfizer, on August 3.
 An equivalent shipment of Narcan would require a much bigger warehouse.

-At the time the Pfizer shortage began, the Harm Reduction Action Center of Denver was doing around 300 reversals a month, typically half with Narcan and half with Remedy Alliance naloxone.
-But many of the groups scrambling to find new sources amid the shortage started requesting Narcan from the same funders HRAC was getting it from, which created a run on the affordable Narcan supply, which forced HRAC to request more naloxone from Remedy Alliance, which was still in a shortage.
+At the time the Pfizer shortage began, the Harm Reduction Action Center of Denver was reversing around 300 overdoses a month, typically half with Narcan and half with Remedy Alliance naloxone.
+But many of the groups scrambling to find new sources amid the shortage started requesting Narcan from the same funders HRAC was getting it from, which created a run on the accessible Narcan supply, which forced HRAC to request more naloxone from Remedy Alliance, which was still in a shortage.